Kitchen fire leaves 12 people without a home in Springfield

 SPRINGFIELD, Mass.
-(WWLP) — A dozen people need a place to stay after a fire on Dickinson Street early Friday morning.
+(WWLP) — A dozen people were without a home after a fire on Dickinson Street early Friday morning.

-The fire was quickly put out.
-A 69-year-old man was brought to the hospital for what Captain Tetrault called “an unknown medical condition.”
+The fire was quickly put out and a 69-year-old man was brought to the hospital for what Captain Tetrault called “an unknown medical condition.”

 The 12 people who were affected by the kitchen fire are being assisted by the Red Cross.